 Once you are approved, you will receive a grant agreement form that will need to be signed and returned to the Foundation before funding will be dispersed.
 You will also need to complete a final project report or update if your project is not yet completed, within 6 months of your award date through our e-grant system in order to receive funding in the future.

 What is the minimum/maximum I can request?

-The Foundation typically reviews requests between $1,000 and $15,000.
+The Foundation typically reviews Community Building Grant requests between $5,000 and $30,000.
 However, any requests outside of that range can be discussed with the our office prior to submittal to ensure they are reasonable.
 Sometimes smaller requests can be accomplished through other avenues and larger requests may need additional information to be considered.
 Contact us at email@example.com or 360-532-1600.

 My nonprofit has an emergency funding need, what should I do?

 Although under normal circumstances the Grays Harbor Community Foundation only entertains requests for funding through our Community Building Grants cycle(s) there are exceptions to every rule.
 If you feel your organization has an emergency funding need that cannot wait until the next Grants cycle please contact our office for further discussion.

 I want to start my own Nonprofit, what are the first steps?

 Please contact the Grays Harbor Community Foundation office and speak with our office.
 We have many contacts and resources that may be offered which are specific to particular mission and processes.